We know you know what to do with apostrophes (unlike most of the rest of the English-speaking world). But here’s a

 - it’s is short for ‘it is’ or 'it has'.

-Remember, the only time ‘it’s’ needs an apostrophe is when you mean ‘it is’.
+Remember, the only time ‘it’s’ needs an apostrophe is when you mean ‘it is’ or ‘it has’.
 So you’d say ‘It’s Lisa’s turn to make the tea’ and ‘It’s been forever since I had a good cup of tea’.
 But: ‘The modem’s lost its connection again’.

 Even though you’d think the possessive form of ‘its’ (eg ‘the air conditioning unit has a mind of its own’) would need an apostrophe, it doesn’t.
 Trust us.
 If you find it confusing, think of ‘ours’ (which is never ‘our’s’).